Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

-The iSGE-induced SOT can be derived from the coupled dynamics of the carrier spin density {\bf S}, brought out of equilibrium by the applied electric field (current), and of the magnetization {\bf m}.
+The iSGE-induced SOT can be derived from the dynamics of the carrier spin density {\bf S}, brought out of equilibrium by the applied electric field, in the presence of both magnetic exchange and spin-orbit interaction.
 For the sake of the discussion, let us consider the following model Hamiltonian